metio/terraform-provider-k8s/docs/data-sources/tempo_grafana_com_tempo_stack_v1alpha1_manifest.md

 Optional:

-- `component` (Attributes) TempoComponentSpec is embedded to extend this definition with further options.Currently, there is no way to inline this field.See: https://github.com/golang/go/issues/6213 (see [below for nested schema](#nestedatt--spec--template--distributor--component))
+- `component` (Attributes) TempoComponentSpec is embedded to extend this definition with further options.
+Currently, there is no way to inline this field.
+See: https://github.com/golang/go/issues/6213 (see [below for nested schema](#nestedatt--spec--template--distributor--component))
-- `tls` (Attributes) TLS defines TLS configuration for distributor receiversIf openshift feature flag 'servingCertsService' is enabled and TLS is enabled but nocertName or caName is specified, OpenShift service serving certificates will  be used. (see [below for nested schema](#nestedatt--spec--template--distributor--tls))
+- `tls` (Attributes) TLS defines TLS configuration for distributor receivers If openshift feature flag 'servingCertsService' is enabled and TLS is enabled but no certName or caName is specified, OpenShift service serving certificates will be used. (see [below for nested schema](#nestedatt--spec--template--distributor--tls))

 <a id="nestedatt--spec--template--distributor--component"></a>
 ### Nested Schema for `spec.template.distributor.component`